RasUnder025/INDEE_assignment/README.md

 > Author: Clifford Thiyam

-This script was done for the purpose of INDEE automation assignment: Video playback and controlusing Selenium.
+This script was done for the purpose of INDEE automation assignment: Video playback and control using Selenium.

 ### Context: